Hair Styling Tools and Electricals Guide

 After you've finished using them, make sure you've turned them off and left them to cool in a safe place.
 Taking care of your hair tools is the secret to gorgeous locks.

-How do you store hot hair tools safely?
+How do you retailer hot hair tools safely?

 Why are electrical styling tools better than manual?